 The solar panel is also known as a PV (photo-voltaic) panel.
 Photo-voltaic cells use sunlight energy and generate direct current electricity.

 In other words.

-PV is used to convert sunlight energy, which is formed of energy particles known as “photons”, into electricity that can be used to power electrical components.
+PV is used to convert sunlight energy, which is formed by energy particles known as “photons”, into electricity that can be used to power electrical components.
 The combination of PV modules is called PV panels.

-Now lets look at solar panel system.
+Now let’s look at the solar panel system.